biomarkersParkinson/paradigma/docs/tutorials/_static/pulse_rate_analysis.md

 ## Load data

-This pipeline requires accelerometer and PPG data to run.
+This pipeline requires PPG data and can be enhanced with accelerometer data (optional).
 Here, we start by loading a single contiguous time series (segment), for which we continue running steps 1-4.
 [Below](#multiple_segments_cell) we show how to run these steps for multiple segments.
 The channel `green` represents the values obtained with PPG using green light.

 In this example we use the interally developed `TSDF` ([documentation](https://biomarkersparkinson.github.io/tsdf/)) to load and store data [[1](https://arxiv.org/abs/2211.11294)].
 However, we are aware that there are other common data formats.
 For example, the following functions can be used depending on the file extension of the data:
 - _.csv_: `pandas.read_csv()` ([documentation](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_csv.html))